BTANL: Chapter 3 – SOVIETOLOGY and SEEING THROUGH the TRAUMA MONKEYS

 The “Epstein Affair” is another good example.
 You are OKAY looking into the “suicide” and you are OKAY looking into the “murder”, but don’t you DARE look into the idea that his death might have been faked.
 That’s forbidden.

-As a Sovietologist, you need to identify those areas of thought that are BLACKED OUT or redacted.
+As a sovietologist, you need to identify those areas of thought that are BLACKED OUT or redacted.
 These spaces that are hidden often, but not always, indicate a subject of importance.

 Think about the “bunker madness” of the last 15 years.
-You read an article in WIRED Magazine that says “Zuckerberg has a secret bunker in Hawaii” – you can as a Sovietologist do a few things here.
+You read an article in WIRED Magazine that says “Zuckerberg has a secret bunker in Hawaii” – you can as a sovietologist do a few things here.
 ONE: identify the obvious contradiction “secret bunker read about in WIRED”.
 TWO: you can ask the question – where is the real bunker?

 Antarctica is an ideal location for a long term safe zone: it’s basically a desert from a climate perspective, so in case of nuclear war fallout will be less of a concern.
 It’s geographically isolated and has massive stores of underground fresh water.
 According to some reports (Admiral Byrd), the continent is RICH in coal and uranium and other natural resources a technological breakaway civilization would need.
 It’s a buried place: only ever discussed in terms of “research” and “cruises” and “extreme skiing”, but ordinary people don’t know much about it.
 During the HEIGHT of the Cold War, both the USA and its ARCH ENEMIES set aside Antarctica as a “nature preserve” – which is weird, because the USSR set off Tsar Bomba (60 megatons) in the Arctic Circle a few years later AND the USA continued its destructive above ground testing, and even used nukes to frack for natural gas under “Project Gas Buggy”.